superzrb126/learning/Docker-0.5.0:-external-volumes,-advanced-networking,-self-hosted-registry.md

 Production-ready
 ----------------

-Docker is still alpha software, and not suited for production.
+Docker is still beta software, and not suited for production.
 We are working hard to get there, and we are confident that it will be possible within a few months.
+Stay tuned for a more detailed roadmap soon.

 How you can help